Pagan's Motorcycle Club: Pennsylvania

+On November 19, 1995, Pagan's member Andrew Bobyak, with the assistance of accomplice Bradford Maynard, planted a pipe bomb on a car outside the Blue Moon Tattoo Shop in Easton, which was reportedly owned by Hells Angels bikers.
+The attack, which was intended as a warning to the shop owners that they were operating in Pagan territory, was unsuccessful as the device failed to explode.
+Bobyak was convicted in June 1998 of attempted arson, causing or risking a catastrophe, possession of a prohibited offensive weapon, criminal conspiracy and four counts of reckless endangerment.
+On August 7, 1998, he was sentenced to four-to-ten years in state prison.
+Maynard also pleaded guilty to his involvement in the case.

 On Wednesday, December 9, 2020, a federal grand jury in Pittsburgh indicted 30 members and associates of the Pagans Motorcycle Club with narcotics trafficking and firearm possession.
 The seizure was of 12 firearms, "significant quantities" of drugs and $28,000 in cash and jewelry.
 Those charged include: Bill Rana, Eric Armes, Jason Evans, Hasani James, Cody Bonanno, Phillip Bonanno, Dominic Quarture, Mark Stockhausen, Patrick Rizzo, Anthony Peluso, Marissa Botta, David Pietropaolo, Thomas Snelsire, Wayne Webber, Ronald Simak, Anthony Scatena, James Stewart, Dorin Duncan, Jeffrey Kushik, Gary Hairston, Darian Wofford, Stephanie Zilka, Misty Walker, Richard White, Randy Camacho, Damian Cherepko, Brandon Hulboy, James Crivella, Seaira Collins and Jessica Taranto.
 As part of the investigation the FBI agents tapped 10 phones.

 In 2005, Pagans allegedly opened fire on and killed the vice-president of the Hells Angels' Philadelphia chapter as he was driving his truck on the Schuylkill Expressway.
 Later that year, the Hells Angels closed their Philadelphia chapter.

 On April 8, 2022, Pagans associate Jason Evans was sentenced to 57 months for his role in a large-scale operation trafficking drugs in western Pennsylvania and Ohio, federal prosecutors announced.
 Prosecutors said Evans was a close associate of a "fully patched" Pagans Motorcycle Club member of the Pittsburgh chapter and served as an "enforcer."